Train a Fully Connected Neural Network

 Define Training Loop and Train the Model

 I am now ready to train the model.
-First, I define an optimizer, in this case AdamW, which is an augmentation of stochastic gradient descent.
+First, I define an optimizer, in this case AdamW, which is an augmentation of mini-batch stochastic gradient descent.
 I also define the loss metric as cross entropy loss using nn.CrossEntropyLoss().
 I reference it to the variable criterion and move it to the device.

 Next, I define some additional assessment metrics using the torchmetrics package.
 Specifically, I will calculate overall accuracy (acc), class-aggregated F1-score (f1), and Cohen’s Kappa (kappa).
 Since this is a multiclass classification problem as opposed to a binary classification problem, the task parameter must be set to “multiclass”.
 I must also specify the number of classes being differentiated.
 Finally, each metric is moved to the device.